 Scroll below for one of the best products we’ve seen in 2015.

-Negative Side Effects – Another Red Flag
+Negative Side Effects – “Another Red Flag”

 Something else that was a recurring theme in the Lowat reviews was the negative side effects that were attributed to this diet supplement.
 “I’ve been taking Lowat for a few weeks now, and I’m constantly dehydrated and jittery,” said one user.

 The Bottom Line – Does Lowat Work?

-Lowat was an intriguing review for us because of the all-natural ingredients, the longevity of the parent company, and the affordability of the product.
-We saw some good things in online reviews, but we cannot recommend Lowat as a healthy diet supplement.
-The fact that many users experienced little to no weight loss or had negative side effects, coupled with the lack of scientific data, and the association with the Piper Betle with mouth cancer make it hard to overlook the negative attributes of Lowat.
-We’re concerned about our readers’ safety, and a product that has ingredients that aren’t confirmed to be safe for consumption is a red flag for us at DietSpotlight.
+Well, what’s the final take on Lowat?
+It was an intriguing review for us because of the all-natural ingredients, the longevity of the parent company and the affordability of the product.
+We saw some good things in online reviews, but we have reservations about this one as a healthy diet supplement.
+The fact that many users experienced little to no weight-loss or had negative side effects, coupled with the lack of scientific data, leaves us wondering just how effective this one could be.